Suresh15k/Project1/cleaning_data.md

 Queries:
 Below, provide the SQL queries you used to clean your data.

-# deleting duplicate visitor ID from allsessions to make it as an primary key
+# deleting duplicate visitor ID from allsessions using Distinct function
 select distinct "fullVisitorId",
 "channelGrouping",
 time,